Rip Van Winkle: Composition and publication history

 After a failed business venture with his brothers, Irving filed for bankruptcy in 1818.
 Despondent, he turned to writing for possible financial support, although he had difficulty thinking of stories to write.
-He stayed in Birmingham, England, where his brother-in-law Henry Van Wart had opened a trading firm.
+He stayed in Birmingham, England, where his brother-in-law Henry van Wart had opened a trading firm.
 The two were reminiscing in June 1818 when Irving was suddenly inspired by their nostalgic conversation.
-Irving locked himself in his room and wrote non-stop all night.
+Irving locked himself in his room and wrote nonstop all night.
 As he said, he felt like a man waking from a long sleep.
-He presented the first draft of "Rip Van Winkle" to the Van Wart family over breakfast.
+He presented the first draft of "Rip Van Winkle" to the van Wart family over breakfast.

-"Rip Van Winkle" was one of the first stories Irving proposed for his new book, The Sketch Book of Geoffrey Crayon, Gent.
-Irving asked his brother Ebeneezer to assist with publication in the United States.
+"Rip Van Winkle" was one of the first stories Irving proposed for his new book The Sketch Book of Geoffrey Crayon, Gent.
+Irving asked his brother Ebenezer to assist with publication in the United States.
 As Irving wrote, "I shall feel very anxious to hear of the success of this first re-appearance on the literary stage – Should it be successful, I trust I shall be able henceforth to keep up an occasional fire."
 A British edition was published shortly afterward, by John Miller, who went out of business immediately thereafter.
 With help from his friend Walter Scott, Irving was able to convince John Murray to take over British publication of the Sketch Book.

-Following the success of Rip Van Winkle in print and on stage, later celebrated editions were illustrated by Arthur (Heinemann, 1905) and N.C.
+Following the success of "Rip Van Winkle" in print and onstage, later celebrated editions were illustrated by Arthur Rackham (Heinemann, 1905) and N.C.
 Wyeth (McKay, 1921).